-The 4 Qualities Of A Conscious Relationship
+The 4 Qualities Of A Conscious Relationship, From A Marriage Therapist

-So what exactly is a conscious relationship?
+What is a conscious relationship?

 As of now, most people get into relationships to satisfy their own personal needs.
 This might work for a few years, but eventually the relationship fails us, and we end up unsatisfied as a result.